DefProc/TweetUpdater/readme.txt

 The TwitterUpdater plugin has a great tradition of being updated and improved by anyone who needed it to do something different, and as such TweetUpdater is one of a handful of TwitterUpdater forks.

 If the short url service you like to use is not included, please see the FAQ on how to add it.
+If you add a service, let me know and
+I'll add the code to the next release.

+* Support & Bug reports at [github.com/DefProc/TweetUpdater/issues](http://github.com/DefProc/TweetUpdater/issues)

 == Installation ==